 East of Downtown, Millville hugs the coast of Watson Bayou.
 Millville is so named as it has served as the area’s paper manufacturing and shipbuilding center for generations.
-The community is anchored by Watson Bayou Waterfront Park and the 3rd Street retail, dining and entertainment district.
+Watson Bayou Waterfront Park and the 3rd Street retail, dining and entertainment district anchor the community.
 Watson’s Marina provides ready access for boating excursions, and waterfront condos are available for rent.

 Panama City is on the cusp of becoming an artist’s and art lover’s mecca for the performing and visual arts.

 A thriving live-music scene ranges from numerous underground performance spaces and eateries highlighting the talents of local and regional musicians, while larger venues host national acts.

 The stage of the 1936 art deco Martin Theater welcomes national acts and touring tribute groups.
 It also hosts its ongoing Martin Marquee series combining drinks and a show.